-Property Name Default Description channel type - The component type name, needs to be hbase table - The name of the table in Hbase to write to. columnFamily - The column family in Hbase to write to. zookeeperQuorum - The quorum spec.
+Property Name Default Description channel - type - The component type name, needs to be hbase table - The name of the table in Hbase to write to. columnFamily - The column family in Hbase to write to. zookeeperQuorum - The quorum spec.
 This is the value for the property hbase.zookeeper.quorum in hbase-site.xml znodeParent /hbase The base path for the znode for the -ROOT- region.
 Value of zookeeper.znode.parent in hbase-site.xml batchSize 100 Number of events to be written per txn. coalesceIncrements false Should the sink coalesce multiple increments to a cell per batch.
-This might give better performance if there are multiple increments to a limited number of cells. serializer org.apache.flume.sink.hbase.SimpleHbaseEventSerializer Default increment column = "iCol", payload column = "pCol". serializer.
-Properties to be passed to the serializer. kerberosPrincipal - Kerberos user principal for accessing secure HBase kerberosKeytab - Kerberos keytab for accessing secure HBase
+This might give better performance if there are multiple increments to a limited number of cells. serializer org.apache.flume.sink.hbase.SimpleHbaseEventSerializer Default increment column = "iCol", payload column = "pCol". serializer. - Properties to be passed to the serializer. kerberosPrincipal - Kerberos user principal for accessing secure HBase kerberosKeytab - Kerberos keytab for accessing secure HBase al.channels = cl al.sinks = kl al.sinks.kl.type = hbase al.sinks.kl.table = foo_table al.sinks.kl.columnFamily = bar_cf al.sinks.kl.serializer = org.apache.flume.sink.hbase.RegexHbaseEventSerializer al.sinks.kl.channel = cl This sink writes data to HBase using an asynchronous model.
+A class implementing AsyncHbaseEventSerializer which is specified by the configuration is used to convert the events into HBase puts and/or increments.
+These puts and increments are then written to HBase.
+This sink uses the Asynchbase API to write to HBase.
+This sink provides the same consistency guarantees as HBase, which is currently row-wise atomicity.
+In the event of Hbase failing to write certain events, the sink will replay all events in that transaction.
+The type is the FQCN: org.apache.flume.sink.hbase.AsyncHBaseSink.
+Required properties are in bold.

-'''

-al.channels = c1

-al.sinks = k1

-al.sinks.kl.type = hbase

-al.sinks.kl.table = foo_table

-al.sinks.kl.columnFamily = bar_cf

-al.sinks.kl.serializer = org.apache.flume.sink.hbase.RegexHbaseEventSerializer

-al.sinks.kl.channel = c1

-'''